guardrailsio/awesome-golang-security/README.md

 # Contributing

-Found an awesome project, package, article, other type of resources related to golang Security?
+Found an awesome project, package, article, or another type of resources related to golang Security?
 Send me a pull request!
 Just follow the [guidelines](/CONTRIBUTING.md).
 Thank you!

 ---